pluginkollektiv/statify/README.md

 For compatibility with caching plugins like [Cachify](http://cachify.de) *Statify* offers an optional switchable tracking via JavaScript.
 This function allows reliable count of cached blog pages.

 For this to work correctly, the active theme has to call `wp_footer()`.

+#### Skip tracking for spam referrers
+The comment blacklist can be enabled to skip tracking for views with a referrer URL listed in comment blacklist, i. e. which considered as spam.

 #### Skip tracking for defined users or pages
 The conditions for tracking views can be customized according to page type and user capabilities by using the hook `statify__skip_tracking`.